easydns/chapps/README.md

 short, the `smtpd_recipient_restrictions` block should contain the setting `check_policy_service inet:127.0.0.1:10225`.
-In addition, it is necessary to ensure that the service itself, the script `chapps_outbound_quota.py` is running.
-This should be accomplished using `systemd` or similar; scripts/file assets to assist with that are to be found in the install directory.
-For now, according to current wisdom, Postfix's own `spawn` functionality from `master.cf` should be avoided.
+In addition, it is necessary to ensure that the service itself, the script `chapps_outbound_quota.py` or `chapps_outbound_multi.py` is running.
+This should be accomplished
+using SystemD or similar; scripts/unit file assets to assist with that are to be found in the `install` directory.
+(For now, according to current wisdom, Postfix's own `spawn` functionality from `master.cf` should be avoided.)

 ### Outbound Quota Policy Configuration: Database Setup

-At present, the service expects to obtain quota policy enforcement parameters from a relational database, in particular, MariaDB.
+At present, the service expects to obtain quota policy enforcement parameters from a relational database (MariaDB).
 The framework has been designed to make it easy to write adapters to any particular backend datasource regarding quota information.